A RARE PANGOLIN SIGHTING

-Branches snapped and the dry brushwood crackled as something moved within.
-We stared intently at the thicket, trying to get a glimpse of what was interrupting the gentle hum of the African bush.
+Branches snapped and dry brushwood crackled as we stared intently at the thicket, trying to get a glimpse of whatever it was interrupting the gentle hum of the African bush.

-Slowly, little by little, the intriguing creature emerged.
+Slowly, scale by scale, the intriguing creature emerged.

 It’s a strange feeling when you look upon something that is so foreign to you.
 Your brain struggles to make sense of it.
-One hundred questions simultaneously flood your memory bank but come back with the same answer.
-‘Nope, you’re on your own for this one.’
+One hundred questions simultaneously flood your memory bank but come back with the same answer —

-This looked like something out of Dr Who; a menacing giant slug-like creature which was now determinately trundling towards us.
+This looked like something out of Dr Who; a menacing giant slug-like creature that was now trundling towards us.

 Whatever it was, stopped in its tracks – obviously aware that it had an observer.
 Luckily, Lars had been studying the bush books back at camp.
 Each morning he’d have a quick look around at the impressions in the sand and determine which wild animals had visited us whilst we slept.
 He’d seen mention of the pangolin and now excitedly reported what was edging towards us.

 Watch the story of our first rare pangolin sighting in this video.